quemeb/qHTS-3D-dose-response-graph/README.md

 # qHTS-3D-dose-response-graph
-This project was created to interactively visualize dose response interactions in a 3D plot.
+### This project was created to interactively visualize 3D dose response titration from qHTS screenings.